 Customer Service Representatives and Tellers are common entry points into the Financial Service Industry with opportunities to secure positions with wages significantly higher than regional median wage.
-Historically within our region, Presidents of financial institutions began their career in the industry as a teller.
-This represents a four-star occupation that provides an entry-level access point to career ladders that extends beyond banking but also among nearly every industry that includes insurance representatives, financial advisors, and back office support.
+Historically, multiple Presidents of area financial institutions began their career in the industry as a teller.
+This represents a four-star occupation that provides an entry level access point to career ladders that extends beyond banking to the wide range of within not only the financial services industry but also among nearly every industry that includes insurance representatives, financial advisors and back office support.
 It represents the highest number of projected jobs (both short and long term) of any four-star occupation in the southeast (10,222 positions in 2017), is among the occupations with the largest number of active job orders in the southeast, and is also ranked as the fourth highest occupation by indexed employer demand (Sub-BA).
 Regional employers have identified the need to recruit individuals with strong customer service skills.
 The financial services industry includes a large number of programs in general Business Management and Marketing degree and certificate offerings in the region.
 In addition, there are bachelor's degree programs in Financial Management including one with a banking career concentration.
-Moreover, the MWB Youth Team has developed a Year-Round Youth Works program that includes access to training in the banking field.
-Youth enrolled in the training with the American Bankers Association have the potential to earn a Bank Teller certification.